vedph/cadmus_doc/core/seeding.md

 - `Configure`: configure the seeder with the seed options.
 These come from the `seedOptions` section of the configuration.
 - `GetPart`: get the seeded part.

 Also, each part seeder has a `TagAttribute` whose value is equal to the corresponding part's type ID, prefixed by `seed.`.
-For instance, the seeder ID for the part type ID `net.fusisoft.categories` is `seed.net.fusisoft.categories`.
+For instance, the seeder ID for the part type ID `it.vedph.categories` is `seed.it.vedph.categories`.

 Part seeders requiring parameters can have them specified in the `options` property in the configuration.
 This property has a free schema, fit to each seeder's task and part.
 Note that if required options are not supplied, or are invalid, the seeder will return `null` and thus no part will be added.